Commonwealth Bank Building, Mackay: History

+On 28 March 2024 a fire broke out in part of the building.

 Description

 The bank building, now occupied by the Commonwealth Bank is, in keeping with other North Queensland bank buildings of the period, a two-storey building with a former residence on the upper floor.
 An extension has been attached on the east.
 The ground floor windows are modified within their surrounds with modern glazing and frames.
 The night safe is located in the front, on the left hand side.

 The front consists of a seven-bay colonnade, of which the central bay is slightly narrower, but contains the entry and features a projecting one-storey portal, the entablature of which is free standing.
 The columns are round and stand on pedestals joined with a low wall.
 The entablature above the columns is enriched with classical triglyphs.
 The two central columns are positioned forward of the others as corner posts of the portal, the back of which is formed by square pillars topped by an arch.

 The upper storey has more slender cast iron columns above the masonry lower ones, holding up the veranda roof of corrugated iron.
 The balustrade is formed with cast iron lace with a pattern based on overlapping circles.
 The main roof is hipped, its ridge at right angles to the street.
 Arched windows connect the veranda with the upper floor, containing paired glazed doors; the top pane of each is arched also.
 The roof is clad in corrugated iron and has a decoratively moulded chimney rises on the left side.

 The stucco on both levels is ruled to resemble ashlar masonry.
 The lower veranda is ceiled with boards.
 The upper floor is also lined with boards.
 These differ being run on the rake, are narrow and contain a rib mould at each joint.

 The bank chamber has a central main door as well as two further doors, which may be former windows with sills removed.